ethersphere/bee-js-docs/docs/user-documentation/pss.md

 </Tabs>

 ## Retrieving message
-As a recipient, you have two ways how to recieve the message.
-If you are expecting one off message (which is the intended PSS usecase to exchange credentials for further direct communication), you can use the `pssReceive` method.
+As a recipient, you have two ways how to receive the message.
+If you are expecting one off message (which is the intended PSS use case to exchange credentials for further direct communication), you can use the `pssReceive` method.

 <Tabs
   groupId="lang_preferrence"